+or witness.

-- 66. It shall be lawful for any officer in charge of a station to bind by recognizance any person to appear as prosecutor or as a witness before the Magistrate by whom any grave-charge is being or is about to be investigated; and if any such prosecutor or witness shall refuse to execute such recognizance, it shall be competent to such officer to forward the person in custody to the proper court. - 67.
-Every recognizance so taken shall be without fee or reward, and shall be conditioned for the appearance of the person thereby bound before any Magistrate at such time and place as may be required, and the time and place of appearance, and the sum thereby acknowledged, not exceeding one thousand rupees, shall be specified in the said recognizance, or in the condition thereof; and the officer taking the recognizance shall return the same forthwith to the Magistrate before whom the party is bound to appear.
+Condition of 67.
+Every recognizance so taken shall be without fee or reward, recognizance and shall be conditioned for the appearance of the person thereby bound before any Magistrate at such time and place as may be required, and the time and place of appearance, and the sum thereby acknowledged, not exceeding one thousand rupees, shall be specified in the said recognizance, or in the condition thereof; and the officer taking the recognizance shall return the same forthwith to the Magistrate before whom the party is bound to appear.

-Police officer may enter drinking shops, &c, withou a warrant.
+Police officer may enter drinking shops, &c, without a warrant.